 Secondly, sign up for new activities that you like but do not have the time or confidence to do.
 Activities like taking up photography, going fishing, or even something as simple as singing!
 Doing these things and finding what you have a passion for would help your mind become more active, outgoing, and open yourself up to a new world.

 Thirdly, acknowledge the activities that you fear and feel you would fail at them.
 The fears could come from negative experiences of the past, or they could come from your “can’t do” attitude that you developed and are afraid of making a mess or failing to do something.
-Therefore, rather than avoiding the action, it is best to face your fears by actively engaging in these activities and try to get someone to do it with you – having a companion is always better for your mental health.
+Therefore, rather than avoiding the action, it is best to face your fears by actively engaging in these activities and try to get someone to do it with you – having a companion is always better for your emotional wellbeing.

 3. Keep A Journal To Appreciate Yourself